tigera-solutions/cc-aks-redis-mcm-federation/README.md

 >**Note:** "There's a better way to do this with kubectl patch than editing the deployment but I'm too lazy to do it now.
 We fix this in post - KB"

-You'll see the cartservice pod get recreated and once it's up refresh your browser page and the app should reload because now it's essentially talking to the replicated db in your other cluster.
+You'll see the cartservice pod get recreated and once it's up refresh your browser page and the app should reload because now it's essentially talking to the replicated db in your working cluster/s.
 Yay.

 ## Teardown